 This course is designed to be an environment for everyone to learn and construct a shared understanding of the material.
-Active participation by engaging with the lecture material, asking and answering questions and contributing to breakout sessions during lab time is expected.
+Active participation by engaging with the lecture material, asking and answering questions (e.g. on the discussion board), and contributing to breakout sessions during lab time is expected.
 Being able to communicate understanding, and confusion, is critical to success in any discipline, and is very useful for learning.
 To encourage collaboration, lab discussions will be done in groups, and grades will not be assigned on a curve.
-Being proactive to ask questions during student hours and in class will be critical for success, especially given the hybrid nature of the course.
+Being proactive to ask questions during student hours and on the discussion board will be critical for success, especially given the online nature of the course.

 Instead of memorization, we will focus on developing an understanding of fundamental concepts as they apply to different examples.
 Therefore, quizzes will include questions that are based on solving problems in new contexts.